TBD54566975/developer.tbd.website/site/docs/ssi/credential-status.md

 }
 ```

-## Example Credential with a Credential Status:
+## Credential with a Credential Status:

-In this second example we can see a credential that `did:example:12345` issued to `did:example:6789`.
-The example also shows a reference to the **status list credential** in the given `credentialStatus` block.

-We see that the credential has a `"statusListIndex": "94567"` which is needed by any verifier of the holder's credential to check its status.
+In this example, the credential references a **status list credential** in the given `credentialStatus` section.
+Also, notice that the credential also has a `statusListIndex` of `94567`, which is an arbitrary integer that identifies the position of the status of the verifiable credential:

-The verification process would be as follows:
-- Holder `did:example:6789` presents their credential to a verifier.
-- Verifier makes a request to resolve the credential status credential identified by `https://example.com/credentials/status/3`.

 ```json
 {